 For the Sauce

-2 tablespoons red chile powder (bright red, mild)
+- 2 tablespoons red chile powder bright red, mild, Gebhardt brand

 You will also need

-The enchiladas pictured above are filled with crumbled queso fresco, sauteed zucchini, bell peppers, onion and serrano.
+The Street-Style Enchiladas pictured above are filled with crumbled queso fresco, sauteed zucchini, bell peppers, onion and serrano. often times, this style of enchilada is folded like a taco instead of rolled.
 Topped with lettuce, onion, sliced chiles, cotija, sour cream, radishes and avocado.

 Enchilada Casserole for a Crowd